Multiple encryption

 Multiple encryption is the process of encrypting an already encrypted message one or more times, either using the same or a different algorithm.
-It is also known as cascade encryption, cascade ciphering, multiple encryption, and superencipherment.
+It is also known as cascade encryption, cascade ciphering, cipher stacking, multiple encryption, and superencipherment.
 Superencryption refers to the outer-level encryption of a multiple encryption.

-Some cryptographers, like Matthew Green of Johns Hopkins University, say multiple encryption addresses a problem that mostly doesn't exist: Modern ciphers rarely get broken...
-You’re far more likely to get hit by malware or an implementation bug than you are to suffer a catastrophic attack on AES. .... and in that quote lies the reason for multiple encryption, namely poor implementation.
+Some cryptographers, like Matthew Green of Johns Hopkins University, say multiple encryption addresses a problem that mostly doesn't exist:

+However, from the previous quote an argument for multiple encryption can be made, namely poor implementation.
 Using two different cryptomodules and keying processes from two different vendors requires both vendors' wares to be compromised for security to fail completely.

 Independent keys

 Picking any two ciphers, if the key used is the same for both, the second cipher could possibly undo the first cipher, partly or entirely.
-This is true of ciphers where the decryption process is exactly the same as the encryption process—the second cipher would completely undo the first.
+This is true of ciphers where the decryption process is exactly the same as the encryption process (a reciprocal cipher) – the second cipher would completely undo the first.
 If an attacker were to recover the key through cryptanalysis of the first encryption layer, the attacker could possibly decrypt all the remaining layers, assuming the same key is used for all layers.

 To prevent that risk, one can use keys that are statistically independent for each layer (e.g. independent RNGs).

 Ideally each key should have separate and different generation, sharing, and management processes.